Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 A student in receipt of Federal funds who takes temporary withdrawal will be classed as withdrawn for financial aid purposes.

-If you decide to withdraw temporarily or permanently you should notify your Student Advisor that you are in receipt of a Direct Federal loan at your appointment.
+Important: If you decide to withdraw temporarily or permanently, you must indicate that you are in receipt of a Federal Loan on the withdrawal form when asked.